Zibahub/Market-Sales-Report-in-the-North-Nigeria-/README.md

 ### Data Cleaning and Preparation

-- Using the Pivot Tables, we were able to summarise the full data of of all stores, in different markets in the whole of North Nigeria which is a very large data.
+- Using the Pivot Tables, we were able to summarise the full data of all stores, in different markets in the whole of North Nigeria which is a very large data.
 - We also categorised the Units Sold by the shop owners into 3 Categories  for easier Analysis using the IF and IFS condition.
 - We also summarised the data to smaller tables Using the PIVOT.